Cologne Cathedral

 Medieval beginning

-In 1164, the Archbishop of Cologne, Rainald of Dassel, acquired the relics of the Three Kings which the Holy Roman Emperor, Frederick Barbarossa, had taken from the Basilica of Sant'Eustorgio, Milan, Italy.
-(Parts of the relics have since been returned to Milan.)
+In 1164, the Archbishop of Cologne, Rainald of Dassel, acquired the relics of the Three Kings which the Holy Roman Emperor, Frederick Barbarossa, had taken from the Basilica of Sant'Eustorgio, Milan, Italy.[note 1]
 The relics have great religious significance and drew pilgrims from all over Christendom.
 It was important to church officials that they be properly housed, and thus began a building program in the new style of Gothic architecture, based in particular on the French cathedral of Amiens.[citation needed]

-In the mid-14th century work on the west front commenced under Master Michael.
-This work ceased in 1473, leaving the south tower complete to the belfry level and crowned with a huge crane that remained in place as a landmark of the Cologne skyline for 400 years.[2][page needed]
-Some work proceeded intermittently on the structure of the nave between the west front and the eastern arm, but during the 16th century this also stopped.[3][page needed]
+The foundation stone was laid on Saturday, 15 August 1248, by Archbishop Konrad von Hochstaden.[3]
+The eastern arm was completed under the direction of Master Gerhard, was consecrated in 1322 and sealed off by a temporary wall so it could be used as the work continued.
+Eighty-four misericords in the choir date from this building phase.[citation needed].
+This work ceased in 1473, leaving the south tower complete to the belfry level and crowned with a huge crane that remained in place as a landmark of the Cologne skyline for 400 years.[4][page needed]
+Some work proceeded intermittently on the structure of the nave between the west front and the eastern arm, but during the 16th century this also stopped.[5][page needed]

-The unfinished cathedral as in 1820, engraved by Henry Winkles.
+The unfinished cathedral in 1820, engraved by Henry Winkles.
 The huge crane on the tower of the cathedral is visible in the picture.

-The unfinished cathedral as in 1820, engraved by Henry Winkles.
+The unfinished cathedral in 1820, engraved by Henry Winkles.
 The huge crane on the tower of the cathedral is visible in the picture.

-The unfinished cathedral as in 1855.
+The unfinished cathedral in 1855.
 The medieval crane was still in place, while constructions for the nave had been resumed earlier in 1814.

-The unfinished cathedral as in 1855.
+The unfinished cathedral in 1855.
 The medieval crane was still in place, while constructions for the nave had been resumed earlier in 1814.

-The unfinished cathedral as in 1856.
+The unfinished cathedral in 1856.
 The east end had been finished and roofed, while other parts of the building are in various stages of construction.

-The unfinished cathedral as in 1856.
+The unfinished cathedral in 1856.
 The east end had been finished and roofed, while other parts of the building are in various stages of construction.

-Work resumed in 1842 to the original design of the surviving medieval plans and drawings, but utilizing more modern construction techniques, including iron roof girders.
+Work resumed in 1842 to the original design of the surviving medieval plans and drawings, but using more modern construction techniques, including iron roof girders.
 The nave was completed and the towers were added.
 The bells were installed in the 1870s.
 The largest bell is St. Petersglocke.[citation needed]

 World War II and post-war history